 Ability to work effectively with clients from a variety of racial, ethnic, socioeconomic, educational, and religious backgrounds.

-Knowledgeable about adolescent development, gender identity, sexuality, as well as systems of privilege and oppression.
+Knowledgeable about gender identity, sexuality, as well as systems of privilege and oppression.

 Ability to work in a team environment.